We need your help!

 We are busier than ever, and through sponsorship and donations, we are able to accomplish great things.

-This week-long celebration of bicycle commuting and advocacy saw over 1,160 people register their participation in 2008.
+This month-long celebration of bicycle commuting and advocacy saw over 1,160 people register their participation in 2008.
 This signature event for Flagstaff Biking brings veteran and newbie cyclists alike to the bike paths, trails and streets of Flagstaff.
-Events for everyone include worksite and school commuter challenges, group rides, movie night, a bike bazaar and a parade
+Events for everyone!

 In partnership with the Forest Service, Flagstaff Biking Organization successfully recruited hundreds of volunteers to assist in this trail building program.
 In 2006/2007 over 3,000 volunteer hours were been logged!